Broughton-in-Furness: Geography

 It lies near the River Duddon, just inland from the coastal hamlet of Foxfield.
 Duddon Mosses is a site of special scientific interest with deer, lizards, adders and barn owls.

 With just 529 residents, in terms of population, Broughton-in-Furness ranks 5,721 of the 7,727 towns in the UK according to the 2011 census.

 Economy

 Traditionally the economy was based on fishing and agriculture; there is a regular livestock market.
-The creation of the National Park in the 1950s produced some tourism for the area, though most tourists still head further north or east into the central lakes.
-There is a Tourist Information Centre located in the main square.
+The creation of the National Park in the 1950s produced some tourism for the area, there is a Tourist Information Centre located in the main square.